cflorido/Portafolio/README.md

 This repository contains the source code of my personal portfolio.
 The website was designed to present my professional experience, highlight key projects, and provide an overview of my skills in a clear and responsive layout.

-It is the same portfolio you are currently exploring, built with a focus on performance, accessibility, and a design that reflects my style and personality.

 ---

 ## Features